21 Different Types of Owls in Africa

 Woodford’s owls, sometimes known as African Wood Owls (Strix woodfordii), are found in woodlands and woods.

 They are nocturnal and pair up to roost in the thick tree foliage.
-You would, however, have a difficult time locating one of these medium-sized types of owls in Africa due to their nocturnal habits and camouflage.
+However, you would have difficulty locating one of these medium-sized types of owls in Africa due to their nocturnal habits and camouflage.

 It’s interesting to note that African Wood Owls sing duets, usually in breeding pairs, between the sexes.